 - Squirrels gathering nuts in a flurry, will cause snow to gather in a hurry.

 Uncertain.
 Many scientists discount this bit of folk wisdom, saying that the squirrel is just enjoying an unusually bountiful harvest thanks to favorable weather in the spring and summer.
 Others, however, claim to have used this adage with success.
+Perhaps squirrels are just naturally busy.

 - A narrow brown band on a woolly bear means a harsh winter.
 A wide brown band means a mild winter.